frankstack/CQF/README.md

 Each folder have:

-1) the original _.pdf_ file with the exam instructions.
+1) The original _.pdf_ file with the exam instructions.
 2) A _.ipynb_ as the base file with the exam solution.

 In some cases: